core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 * Without E2E (ie. (D)TLS):
   Advertised proxy must either present credentials that are good enough for you to use as a general forward proxy, or present credentials good enough to be the actual origin server (like Alt-Svc does).

+* TBD: Protecting the indicated proxy (rather than the client)

 # IANA considerations